JakobMiksch/vue-ol-comp/README.md

 **Note**: Project is in **beta**

-A Vue 3 composable for an OpenLayers map.
+A [Vue.js](https://vuejs.org/) [composable](https://vuejs.org/guide/reusability/composables) for an [OpenLayers](https://openlayers.org/) map.
 It makes map-related properties and events globally accessible in the application, while still giving the developer full control over the OpenLayers API.

-It assumes that the application uses a single map instance with a single map view associated with it, as this is the setup that most OpenLayers based mapping applications have.
+It assumes the application uses a single map instance with a single map view associated with it, as this is the setup that most OpenLayers based mapping applications have.

 ## Development